 - A. The following CAP employee job titles have the potential to be occupationally exposed to blood and other infectious materials.
 They are identified in this program as Responding Employees. - 1.
 Environmental, Health and Safety (EH&S) Department employees. - 2.
-Protective Services Department employees. - B. The following CAP personal and their respective Supervisors are considered to be at the first-aid/CPR level exposure and are identified in this program as Safety Sensitive Employees.
+Protective Services Department employees. - B. The following CAP personnel and their respective Supervisors are at the First Aid/CPR level exposure and are identified in this program as Safety Sensitive Employees.